cse2011/LDPC_simulator/README.md

 This code has been written as part of the final project for the course on "Reliable Embedded Systems Design" for the academic year 2013/2014 at Politecnico di Torino.

+All documentation on usage and internal structure of the software can be found in the doc/ folder.

 Authors:

 Alessandro de Gennaro (alessandro.degennaro@studenti.polito.it).